elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20251216-paper.md

 # Minutes

-## Tasks from meeting of 27 Nov 2025:
+## Tasks from meeting of 27 Nov 2025

 - [DONE] Martin: HowTo's on Overleaf
 - [DONE] Martin: System-figure: Decided on today: OK, go ahead; New: Describe in the text
 - [DONE] Rob: Problem Statement: Economics: Different distro, kernel... -> Declaring certain sets of requirements and specific versions, may lead to reduced cost -> long-term support for "ELISA-Aero-Linux"
 - [DONE] Leonidas: (Read paper as-is), what is too much Space and not Aerospace?

-## Tasks until next meeting:
+## Tasks until next meeting

 - Leonidas: Proof read (Background): New paragraph related to system
-- Leonidas: (Background) explain common platform and reference https://www.autosar.org/capi
+- Leonidas: (Background) explain common platform and reference <https://www.autosar.org/capi>
 - Rob: Add clarification open source (Introduction), closed source etc. as discussed
 - Martin: Continue in Background w/ system...
 ToDo
 - Matt: Move tasks that do not belong to the paper anymore